juliocesardiaz/Face2Face/README.md

 ## Description

 The idea of **Face2Face** is initiated by Logan Wu with the goal to help people spend more real time interacting with strangers in person instead of in virtual spaces online.
-It is designed to function as a bridge to connect people for generating close-distance friendships and other meaningful relationships.
+It is designed to connect people for generating close-distance friendships and other meaningful relationships.

 ### Key characteristics
 * Mobile responsive web application.